BlueWhiteIllustrated - Nitt Clips: Tuesday Player Interviews

 Nitt Clips: Tuesday Player Interviews

-In addition to James Franklins's press conference Tuesday, Penn State allowed the media to meet with OL Will Fries, LB Jesse Luketa and CB Marquis Wilson.
+In addition to James Franklins's press conference Tuesday, Penn State allowed the media to meet with three seniors, OL Will Fries, DE Shaka Toney and DE Shane Simmons.
+All three players looked back on their time in State College, while also looking ahead to what could be their final games with the Nittany Lions.

 You can watch those video conferences below.